rafaeltorresng/Blonded-AI/README.md

-# 🎷 Blonded AI
+#  Blonded AI
-As a music lover and AI enthusiast, I created Blonded AI to bridge the gap between cutting-edge technology and the joy of discovering new music.
-Blonded AI leverages the power of music embeddings to understand your taste at a deeper level based on Spotify data.
+Blonded AI is my personal project to blend the worlds of AI and music.
+It utilizes the power of music embeddings to understand your taste at a deeper level based on Spotify data, creating highly personalized recommendations.

 ## ✨ Features
+### 🎯 Embedding-Based Recommendations
-- Embedding-Based Recommendations - Uses vector representations of songs to find perfect matches for your taste
+- Uses advanced vector representations of songs
+- Considers multiple musical dimensions
+### 🎸 Artists and Tracks Discovery
+- Finds similar artists based on musical style
-- Artists and Tracks Discovery - Find new artists and tracks that match your listening profile
+- Suggests tracks matching your taste profile
-- Spotify Integration - Instantly create Spotify playlists from recommendations
+- Explores new genres aligned with your preferences
+### 🎵 Spotify Integration
+- Seamless connection with your Spotify account
+- One-click playlist creation
+- Real-time synchronization with your library

 ## 🛠️ Project Building Steps
-- Data Collection: Gathered a comprehensive dataset of songs with audio features and metadata.
+- Data Collection: Gathered a comprehensive dataset of Spotify Tracks with audio features and metadata.
 - Embedding Generation: Created song embeddings using machine learning techniques to represent musical characteristics.
 - Model Training: Trained a recommendation model to identify songs that align with user taste based on listening history.
 - Web App Development: Built a Flask-based web application to provide a user-friendly interface.